CSCI-SHU-410-SE-Project/Deskulpt/crates/deskulpt/README.md

 This is the main crate of Deskulpt.
-On top of the sub-crates, it implements the core commands and additional setups of the Deskulpt application.
 It exposes the `run` entry point for launching the backend of the Deskulpt application.

 ## ⚠️ Deskulpt Internal Crate